-In 2023 and 2022, no dividend was paid to key management personnel.
+In 2024 and 2023, no dividend was paid to key management personnel.

-Apart from the transactions listed above, the Company did not conduct any transactions with key management personnel.
+In addition to the transactions listed above, the Parent Company entered into transactions with key management personnel as indicated in the table below.

 Summary of transactions and balances with related entities